facebookresearch/Radlibrary/README.md

-# adlibrary
+# Radlibrary

 <!-- badges: start -->
 <!-- badges: end -->

-The `adslibrary` package is for querying the Facebook Ad Library API.
+The `Radlibrary` package is for querying the Facebook Ad Library API.

 ## Installation